Cyril-Meyer/DeepSCEM/README.md

 * UI
   * Check if `GenericWorker` create major performance issue
 * Current code is prone to user input error
+* Using a dataset with prediction will cause a `NotImplementedError` during train data loading.

 ## Keywords